Texas Instruments brings you the latest in Control Drive

 Functional Safety Support for Arm-based Microcontrollers and Processors

-This white paper provides an introduction to functional safety concepts such as the hazard analysis and risk assessment, SIL and ASIL levels, random versus systematic faults, and safety element out of context.
-The paper also provides examples of how the AM243x MCU and AM64x processor series support functional safety through the integration of a safety MCU and the use of safety diagnostics.
+This white paper introduces functional safety concepts such as the hazard analysis and risk assessment, random and systematic faults, safety element out of context and IEC 61508 SIL and ISO 26262 ASIL ratings.
+Examples are provided of how the AM243x MCU and AM64x processor series assist system integrators in achieving functional safety goals through the use of an on-chip safety MCU and safety diagnostics.

 AM243x is an extension of Sitara’s industrial-grade portfolio into high-performance microcontrollers.
 The AM243x device is built for industrial applications, such as motor drives and remote I/O modules, which require a combination of real-time communications and processing.
 The AM243x family provides scalable performance with up to four Cortex-R5F MCUs, one Cortex-M4F, and two instances of Sitara’s gigabit TSN-enabled PRU_ICSSG.